 Recreational boating is a popular pasttime in Southern California, where the bays and harbors are filled with thousands of boats.
 While this leisure activity brings significant benefit to California's economy, it can also cause environmental challenges.

 In San Diego Bay, Shelter Island Yacht Basin has been identified as an area where high copper levels exceed federal and state standards.
-A regulatory order requires the Port of San Diego, marinas, yacht clubs, hull cleaners and boaters to reduce copper pollution in this area by 76 percent by 2022.
+A pdf regulatory order (1.40 MB) requires the Port of San Diego, marinas, yacht clubs, hull cleaners and boaters to reduce copper pollution in this area by 76 percent by 2022.

-- First Boat Gets Eco-Friendly Paint through Port’s Hull Paint Conversion Project
+- Hull Paint Conversion

 The program focuses on the largest source of copper (e.g., boat hull paints) and identifies an approach to improve water quality and achieve compliance with regulations, while balancing economic and public interests.